 Secondly, Princeton Housing Authority has a room were some groups meet for community events.
 This center is a possible place to meet more job-seekers and also engage with groups for further research on technology usage, prototype testing and possibly surveys.
 Since it is the unskilled, day-laborers that need the app, this place might be right to meet with them.
 The users need support to take on and learn about the app- this is possible through the Human Services, Housing Authority Space (Pennelle Center),

-(In retrospect, meetings at the Pannelle Center and the outdoor area where the day-laborers wait to be picked up turned out to be a great place to do surveys.
-Hanging out at the Small World Coffee place on Witherspoon got me some great 1:1 interviews).
+(In retrospect, meetings at the Pannelle Center and the outdoor area where the day-laborers wait to be picked up turned out to be a great place to do surveys).

-1. It looks like we have work happening in the area of unemployment but it it’s focused on the skilled work force.
-This area of work that we started to develop the app/website for is not yet explored and needs some attention.
+1. There is work happening in the area of unemployment but it it’s focused on the skilled work force.
+This area of work that started to develop the app/website for is not yet explored and needs some attention.

 3. NJ employment details http://lwd.dol.state.nj.us/labor/lpa/LMI_index.html